Newsfeed Now: US Olympians prepare to compete during pandemic; Officer uses chip bag to save stabbing victim’s life

 Athletes prepare to compete during the Tokyo Olympics.
 They face pressures from the stress of COVID-19 and this year’s games can amplify mental health concerns.
 Team USA athletes discuss how they are coping with the pressure of success in the middle of a global pandemic.

 A 14-year-old girl died after drowning at a theme park in Ohio.
-Authorities say she fell into the water when she was on a jumping apparatus.
+Authorities say she fell into the water when she was on a water trampoline.

 See the full story on the full story on WDTN-TV